aws-samples/codepipeline-for-lambda-using-cdk-constructs/README.md

 ## Provision Infrastructure - Package Developer Role(Build Construct)

-1. `cd ../../lambda-pipeline-construct/`
+1. `cd ../../package-developer/lambda-pipeline-construct/`
-2. (Optional) make necessary changes to `config/config.json`
-3. Replace Appropriate domain and repository in the following command and run it in `terminal`
+2. Replace Appropriate domain and repository in the following command and run it in `terminal`
      ```
      aws codeartifact login \
         --tool npm \